-How to get
+■ How to get

-From ROMA TERMINI railway station take a train direction VELLETRI to SANTA MARIA DELLE MOLE stop and then walk for about 1.5 km towards the Via Appia Antica
+From ROMA TERMINI railway station take the train direction VELLETRI to SANTA MARIA DELLE MOLE stop and then

 Mound tomb near the Fosso di Fiorano

 At the end of the 9th mile of the Appian Way, at a short distance from a stream called Fosso di Fiorano (or Fosso del Cipollaro), at the side of the ancient road, a stretch of which here features its original basalt paving stones (Luigi Canina had calculated that the road was slightly over 4 metres wide), you may see the concrete core of a mound-type tomb rising over a sturdy base made of blocks of peperino stone.
 In the 19th century, the architect Luigi Canina, during the works for "restoring" the Via Appia Antica, found an inscription nearby the tomb, on travertine stone, dating to the Republican period, which, he surmised belonged to the tomb of a consul, which no longer exists.